datahackare/warz0ne/_posts/2020-10-03-Blackfield.md

 ## [](#header-2)Alterative solution

-Mounting the system drive as shadow copy and extract the ntds.dit and SYSTEM files.Before I wrote this segment I did a reset of the machine to get rid of my administrative privileges.
+Mounting the system drive as shadow copy and extract the ntds.dit and SYSTEM files.
+Before I wrote this segment I did a reset of the machine to get rid of my administrative privileges.

 Use Evil-WinRM to log in to the domain controller as svc_backup.Navigate to C:\Windows\Temp\.